Documentation is an essential component of any successful software product.

 Technical documentation would describe how the engine works and how to fix or replace broken parts, whereas user documentation would explain how to turn on the headlights or windshield wipers.

-For example, user documentation doesn’t contain test schedules for testing plans.
+For instance, user documentation does not include test schedules for testing plans.

 Source: IBM